texttheater/pmb2tsv/README.md

     Kilian Evang (2020): Configurable Dependency Tree Extraction from CCG Derivations.
 Proceedings of the Universal Dependencies Workshop.

-To reproduce the experiments from that paper, run:
+To reproduce the experiments from that paper, checkout out the `evang-2020-configurable` tag and run:

     produce pmb-3.0.0-{en,de,it,nl}-gold-{p00,p01}.eval